 Knowing the formal and legal aspects of employment law, ensures that the manager works from a very definite, broad and informed foundation.
 Apart from contributing to general good employment practice, adopting this professional stance and attitude also contributes to the quality agenda.

 The Student View – Cillian Sparks, Key Worker and Trainer, Prosper Fingal

 It’s an area that can be quite daunting but this course really helped to clarify the major issues involved.
 The tutor support was outstanding during the course and going through the process of applying the learning to my specific role within my organisation, was very beneficial

 The course is a QQI certified Level 6 Award.
-Successful participants will be awarded a Certificate in Introduction to Employment Law.
-Successful participants will hold 10 credits towards the Certificate in Applied Management (Non profit/Human services).
+Successful participants will be awarded a Certificate in Essential Employment Law.
+Successful participants will hold 10 credits towards the Certificate in Applied Management (Human services).

 Dates & Duration

 The next course starts on Monday, May 6th, 2019.
 It runs for 6 weeks.